RedlineResearch/adel/README.md

 (1) Be very careful using local variables inside Adel functions.
 The main implementation technique involves re-entering functions multiple times as they make progress, so the values of local variables are not preserved across asynchronous operations (like `adelay`).

 (2) Be very careful using `switch` and `break` inside Adel functions.
 The co-routine implementation encloses all function bodies in a giant switch statement to allow them to be reentrant.
 Adding other switch and break statements can have unpredictable results.

+(3) The internal stack that keeps track of concurrent functions has a limited depth -- currently hard-wired to 6.
+Going beyond six levels deep will cause an array overflow.